KrispyKremeMan/Train-Smart-AI/README.md

 This plan gives the user their goal, example workouts and a brief schedule, a nutrition guide, and some tips/motivation.
 The user then has the ability to save the workout, which saves their plan to a json file, where it can be accessed again in the plans tab.

-To run:

-Download the code.

-In the server folder, create a .env file with the content "OPENAI_API_KEY = (provided api key)"

-Open two terminals.
-CD to the server folder in one and the client folder in the other.
-In the server terminal run "npm run dev"
-In the client terminal run "npm start"

 Thank you for viewing!